adobe/helix-pipeline/README.md

 Pre-Processing functions are meant to:

-- parse and process request parameters
+- parse and process request parameters.
-- fetch and parse the requested content
+- fetch and parse the requested content.
-- transform the requested content
+- transform the requested content.

 ### Post-Processing Functions

 Post-Processing functions are meant to:

-- process and transform the response
+- process and transform the response.

 ### Error Handlers